Bars vs. Pubs: The Differences and Secrets

 Interior of a Traditional English Pub

-Bars and pubs may have distinct characteristics, but they have some common ground.
-For instance, some bars and pubs both brew their own beer, and use software like GetOllie to manage their brewery production.
-But many bars now provide food options, while some pubs may focus more on drinks.
-Furthermore, both establishments often offer live music and special events.
+Bars and pubs may be different but they have some common ground.
+For example, some bars and pubs brew their own beer and use GetOllie to manage their brewery production.
+But many bars now serve food, while some pubs serve more drinks.
+Both serve live music and events.

-The price point is a defining factor that sets these two apart.
-Generally speaking, bars are more expensive with premium alcohol and advanced menu items.
+Price point is another key difference.
+Bars are generally more expensive with premium alcohol and higher end menu items.

-On the other hand, pubs are more cost-effective and reachable to the general public.
-Pubs often provide daily specials and happy hour deals, making them a desirable choice for those seeking a night out without breaking the bank.
+On the other hand, pubs are more affordable and accessible to the masses.
+Pubs often have daily specials and happy hour deals so are a great option for a night out without breaking the bank.

 Age Restrictions

-Essential to consider when deciding between a bar or pub is age restrictions when serving alcohol.
-Bars usually enforce an age limit of 21 years old or higher for legalities’ sake, while pubs are able to let minors in as long as no alcoholic beverages are involved.
+To consider when choosing between a bar or pub is age restrictions when serving alcohol.
+Bars usually have an age limit of 21 years old and above for legalities sake while pubs can let minors in as long as no alcohol is involved.

-As a bar owner or restaurateur, It’s important to keep up with legal requirements for your business before opening either one of these establishments.
+As a bar owner or restaurateur, you need to check the legal requirements for your business before opening either one of these.

 7 Little Known Facts About Bars and Pubs

-Bars and pubs are steeped in history and culture, with some interesting facts that many may not be aware of.
-Here’s a glimpse into the lesser-known details surrounding bars and pubs:
+Bars and pubs are steeped in history and culture with some interesting facts that many may not know.
+Here’s a peek into the lesser-known facts about bars and pubs:

-1. The term “pub” is rooted in the phrase ‘public house’, which was used to describe places where members of the public could come together for food, beverages, and socializing.
-The term was originally popularized in England during the 1600s.
+1. The term “pub” is derived from the phrase ‘public house’ which was used to describe places where the public could come together for food, drink and socializing.
+The term was first used in England in the 1600s.

-2. In ancient Greece, wine bars were commonly referred to as “Kapileia,” where philosophers, intellectuals, and artists would congregate to debate ideas and discuss meaningful topics.
+2. In ancient Greece wine bars were called “Kapileia” where philosophers, intellectuals and artists would gather to discuss ideas and important topics.

-3. During Prohibition in the US (1920-1933), bars had to shut down due to the alcohol ban, leading many to go clandestine by operating speakeasies that stayed hidden from authorities behind secret passwords.
+3. During Prohibition in the US (1920-1933) bars had to close due to the alcohol ban so many went underground and operated speakeasies that were hidden behind secret passwords.

-4. Pubs in medieval England were known as “alehouses,” which had hanging signs that indicated they sold beer – these signs were usually brightly painted and easy to spot from afar.
+4. Pubs in medieval England were called “alehouses” which had hanging signs that indicated they sold beer – these signs were usually brightly painted and easy to see from a distance.

-5. Bars and pubs have also been highly influential venues for musical performances – two notable examples include Bob Dylan who started performing at coffeehouses and later at bars during the ’60s era; the Beatles who got their start at Liverpool’s Cavern Club in the early 1960s.
+5. Bars and pubs have also been a platform for live music performances – two examples are Bob Dylan who started at coffeehouses and later at bars in the ‘60s and the Beatles who got their start at Liverpool’s Cavern Club in the early 1960s.

-6. Also particular to some cultures such as Japan, are “karaoke bars” or “snack bars;” spaces where patrons come together over music, fare, as well as drinks creating an upbeat atmosphere perfect for entertainment or socializing.
+6. Also specific to some cultures like Japan are “Karaoke bars” or “Snack bars”; places where people come together over music, food and drink to create a lively atmosphere for entertainment or socializing.

-7. As a tradition stemming since 16th century England, pubs signal “closing time” when everyone must leave – a sign that marks the end of a fun gathering or night out!
+7. As an old English tradition since 16th century pubs signal “closing time” when everyone has to leave– a sign that means the fun’s over or the night’s out!

 FAQs

-At first glance, there may appear to be little or no difference between bars and pubs.
-That said, upon closer inspection one can observe the unique qualities that separate them.
-Generally speaking, bars concentrate their efforts on serving adult beverages while pubs provide food in addition to alcoholic drinks.
-Furthermore, pubs typically have a more chilled-out and social atmosphere than bars which tend to be livelier with more emphasis placed on entertaining activities and nightlife.
+At first glance there seems to be little to no difference between bars and pubs.
+But upon closer look one can see the unique qualities that set them apart.
+Generally, bars focus on adult beverages while pubs serve food as well as drinks.
+Pubs are also more laid back and social while bars are livelier with more emphasis on entertainment and nightlife.

-The hours of operation for bars and pubs vary, with some opening late and others closing earlier in the evening.
-It all depends on the particular establishment and its main purpose or focus.
-For instance, a trendy late-night bar might be open till 2 am while a neighborhood pub might close as early as 11 pm.
+Bars and pubs have different hours of operation, some open late and others close early in the evening.
+It all depends on the establishment and its purpose or focus.
+For example, a trendy late-night bar might be open till 2am while a local pub might close at 11pm.

-Can I find non-alcoholic drinks at bars and pubs?
+Can I get non-alcoholic drinks at bars and pubs?

-Most bars and pubs offer a range of drinks that don’t contain alcohol, such as soda, juice, coffee, and sometimes tea or other hot beverages.
-This provides customers with an abundance of options beyond alcoholic ones.
+Most bars and pubs have a range of drinks that don’t contain alcohol – soda, juice, coffee and sometimes tea or hot drinks.
+So, plenty of options beyond the boozy ones.

-Live entertainment is not ubiquitous across bars and pubs, with some offering music, comedy, or trivia nights while others may not.
-It all depends on the particular establishment and its purpose; some opt for it while others don’t.
+Live entertainment is not everywhere in bars and pubs, some have music, comedy or trivia nights while others don’t.
+It all depends on the establishment and its purpose; some have it some don’t.

 Are bars and pubs only for adults?